 Start in the SE corner of the parking lot, and immediately crosses a bridge.

-Next, the trail turns West for a few minutes, before turning south.
+Next, the trail turns West for a few minutes, before turning south up a switchback.

 There were a ton of Sticky Geranium on the Big Water/Dog Lake Trail.